 To meet the CRNA education requirement recommended by the AANA, aspiring nurse anesthetists have two choices.
 They may pursue one of the following doctoral-level credentials after earning both a bachelor’s degree and master’s degree:

 - Doctor of Nursing Practice (DNP): Nurse Anesthesia

-Doctorate in Nursing Anesthesia: Curriculum and Courses
+Doctor of Nursing Practice in Anesthesia: Curriculum and Courses

 - Principles of Nurse Anesthesia Across the Lifespan

-- Anesthesia and Healthcare Policy
+- General Anesthesia and Healthcare Policy

 - Human Factors and Patient Safety in Healthcare

 - Evaluation and Decision Making for Health Services Programs